-\paragraph{\dname-RAG} The dataset was constructed as follows: we selected a subset of fact-based data from the RepE dataset~\citep{zou2023representation}, which consists of common, well-known facts, such as “The Earth orbits the Sun.”
-These facts were used as model responses, and the leading proprietary LLM (\ie GPT-4-turbo) was instructed to generate corresponding user queries.
-Since these queries involve common knowledge that is embedded in LLMs, they do not require retrieval and thus serve as negative RAG examples.
-For positive RAG examples, we scraped recent news articles from the past few months, ensuring that this content has not been seen by LLMs.
-We then followed a similar process as mentioned above to generate user queries based on the latest information.
-This process resulted in queries that require retrieval as they involve knowledge that is unknown or not yet integrated into the LLM's training data.
-The detailed distribution of \dname can be found in Figure~\ref{fig:MeCa}.
+\paragraph{\dname-RAG} The dataset was constructed as follows: we selected a subset of fact-based entries from the RepE dataset~\citep{zou2023representation}, which contains well-known facts such as "The Earth orbits the Sun."
+These facts were used as target responses, and the leading proprietary LLM (\ie GPT-4-turbo) was prompted to generate corresponding user queries.
+Since these queries involve widely known information already embedded in LLMs, they do not require retrieval and thus serve as negative RAG examples.
+For positive RAG examples, we scraped recent news articles from the past few months, ensuring that the content was unlikely to have been seen during LLM training.
+Using a similar prompting process, we generated user queries based on this up-to-date information.
+These queries require retrieval, as they concern facts that are either unknown to or not yet encoded in the model’s training data.
+The overall distribution of \dname is illustrated in Figure~\ref{fig:MeCa}.